SHOJOL-ISLAM-77/On-Blood-For-All/README.md

 - **Authentication**: JWT for secure user authentication.
 - **Responsive Design**: Ensures usability across various devices.

-## Installation

-1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Set up MongoDB.
-4. Start the server with `npm start`.

 ## Usage

-- Register and log in as a user.
+- Register and login as a user.
 - Access specific features based on your role.
 - Create and manage donation requests.
 - Admins can manage blog content and users.